 - BOU career development bursaries are exempted from income tax under section 776 of the Income Tax (Trading and Income) Act 2005: the main purpose of the bursaries is learning, not employment, and so we understand that the bursaries produce no National Insurance liability.

 - Bursary Holders must ensure that a final report (up to 1000 words) is submitted to the BOU.
-This report should include: (i) a summary paragraph describing the career development programme and its outcome for the lay reader; (ii) an account by the Bursary Holderof the programme and an assessment of the outcome; (iii) the Applicant’s comments on their experience of the bursary; (iv) a list of publications arising from any research; (v) comments on the value of the bursary to the Bursary Holder, research group; (vi) a financial statement confirming that no balance remains.
+This report should include: (i) a summary paragraph describing the career development programme and its outcome for the lay reader; (ii) an account by the applicant of the programme and an assessment of the outcome as an article suitable as a post for the BOU blog; (iii) the Applicant’s comments on their experience of the bursary; (iv) a list of publications arising from any research; (v) comments on the value of the bursary to the Bursary Holder, research group; (vi) a financial statement confirming that no balance remains.
 The BOU reserve the right to publish reports.